 DES: We’re really curious about the female Counter-Strike scene.
 Do you think that it’s actually going in the right direction, or do you think that something should be changed so it gets more exposure in the future?
 What do you think about that?

 CAth: I think that now, every year there’s more and more tournaments.
-There’s more sponsors, there’s more players getting into it, and I think the main reason why there’s even female tournaments in the first place is just to get more female gamers into the scene.
+There’s more patrons, there’s more players getting into it, and I think the main reason why there’s even female tournaments in the first place is just to get more female gamers into the scene.
 And those tournaments allow them to see that it’s possible to be a female gamer and be successful, so I think they’re very important for that.
 I’d say maybe in the long run, in the long term, I think in the best of the worlds, there would be no female tournaments.
 People would just compete under one scene.

 DES: So do you consider the possibility of having actually mixed-gender teams in the future?